 The Dream Act would provide Dreamers the opportunity to apply for permanent legal status and eventually become eligible for U.S. citizenship.
 It would also stop the deportation of undocumented immigrants who have been continuously physically present in the United States for four years preceding the bill's enactment, were younger than 18 when they were first brought to the United States, and have no criminal record.
 In addition, eligible undocumented immigrants must be in school (or have graduated), or be serving in the military (or have received an honorable discharge).
 After maintaining lawful permanent resident status for five years, these Dreamers would then be able to apply to become U.S. citizens.
-February 2018, the Senate considered several proposals that would have provided a path to citizenship for the more than a million Dreamers in the United States.
-All of the proposals failed to receive the 60 votes needed to proceed in the Senate.
+June 2019 the House of Representatives passed the Dream and Promise Act of 2019 and is awaiting a vote in the Senate.